- Renewably sourced

 Get the same application flexibility and performance as traditional polyethylene, but with materials made from sugarcane.

-Conventional plastics are part of our everyday lives – from the frozen peas we brought in protective packaging, to pets treats in the shelf-stable, high barrier bag.
+Conventional plastics are part of our everyday lives – from the frozen peas we bought in protective packaging, to pet treats in shelf-stable, high barrier bags.
 However, your consumers are increasingly concerned with the impact they are making on the environment.
 Consumers today want to know not only what is in their food, but what is in their packaging.
 With a massive shift in demand for sustainable products, manufacturers are given the challenge to develop even more innovative solutions to reduce their environmental impact.

 That’s why the newest addition to our product offerings is Sugarcane – a renewable source alternative to traditional polyethylene.
 Polyethylene is produced from fossil raw materials such as natural gas and oils and is found in many everyday products.
 However, Sugarcane, also known as I’m green™ Polyethylene, it is a plastic made from a renewable raw material: ethanol from Brazilian sugarcane.